 In S1 - S3 pupils follow a broad general education.
 There will be some opportunities for personalisation and choice.
 There will be opportunities for subject areas working together, thematic approaches and learning out of school.
-Pupils will study a range of subjects including: English, Mathematics, French, Social Subjects, Sciences, Art, Music, Technical, Information and Communications Technology, Physical Education, Religious and Moral Education, Personal and Social Education and Home Economics.
+Pupils will study a range of subjects including: English, Mathematics, Languages, Social Studies, Sciences, Art, Music, Technical, Information and Communications Technology, Physical Education, Religious and Moral Education, Personal and Social Education and Home Economics.

-In S2 moving to S3, pupils personalise their studies and are supported in the decision making process by a robust options programme.
-The programme includes a report detailing specific information about current progress and next steps, a parents' evening and an options interview for pupils and their parents.
+In S2 moving to S3, pupils personalise their studies and are supported in the decision making process through a robust options programme.
+The programme includes a report detailing specific information about current progress and next steps, a parents' evening/parents' information session and an options interview for pupils and their parents.
+Pupils are also afforded the opportunity to attend a 'Curricular Marketplace' to enhance their knowledge and understanding of different subjects as well as gaining an insight into what jobs are linked to specific curricular areas.

 In S3 pupils continue with the broad general education but start to specialise to prepare them for the Senior Phase.
-The curricular area of Health and Wellbeing is met through all pupils having time allocated to physical education, religious and moral education and a Personal and Social Education period once a week.
+The curricular area of Health and Wellbeing is met through all pupils having time allocated to physical education, Religious and Moral Education and a Personal and Social Education period once a week.
 It should be noted that as Health and Wellbeing is an area which is 'responsibility of all', all staff and subject areas will address this area as it permeates learning across the school.